MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-in-both-bash-and-powershell.md

 ms.custom: devx-track-azurecli
 keywords: azure,
 ---
-# Write Azure CLI commands for both Bash and PowerShell environments
+# Write Azure CLI commands for different environments

-Azure CLI commands can be executed in both [Bash](https://opensource.com/resources/what-bash), [Windows PowerShell](/powershell/scripting/overview), and [Windows command shell (Cmd)](/windows-server/administration/windows-commands/windows-commands) environments.
-However, there are subtile scripting  and line continuation character differences.
+Azure CLI commands can be executed in both [Bash](https://opensource.com/resources/what-bash), [PowerShell](/powershell/scripting/overview), and [Windows command shell (Cmd)](/windows-server/administration/windows-commands/windows-commands) environments.
+However, there are subtile scripting differences.
 This tutorial will teach you how to create your first Azure Storage Account and format Azure CLI parameter values for all three environments.

+> [!NOTE] The Azure CLI also runs in Azure Cloud Shell (Bash or PowerShell) and Docker Containers (Bash), but these are technically "tools" and not "environments".
+For more information, see [Choose the right Azure command-line tool](./choose-the-right-azure-command-line-tool.md)

 ## Prerequisites